 DS: I have had so many injuries throughout the years that I don’t even remember them all.
 This is a good thing that helps keep me charging forward and I intentionally try not to think of the bad consequences so I can continue to push forward charging things to get my fix.
 Many injuries have been from Moto that has been feeding my adrenaline addiction for nearly 20 years.
 At least I got paid to break myself for over 10 years on my snowboard back in the day.
 I have always done sports for the love of them.

 Injuries included but are not limited to:

-As for injury prevention and stretching I am not the best at staying on top of that part of the game.
-I do a few push ups and pull ups when I get around to it.
-I basically stretch to touch my toes and a couple other basic stretches.
+As for injury prevention and stretching, I am not the best at staying on top of that part of the game.
+I do a few push-ups and pull-ups when I get around to it.
+I basically stretch to touch my toes and a couple of other basic stretches.
 I should be more on top of this stuff cuz I’m not getting any younger.
-I mostly think that whatever your into you just have to do it.
-No gym will help your surf arms and same with skateboarding, snowboarding, moto or mountain biking.
+I mostly think that whatever you are into you just have to do it.
+No gym will help your surf arms and the same with skateboarding, snowboarding, moto, or mountain biking.
 Stretch and strength train a bit but just get out and do what you are into is the best practice and conditioning for your sport of choice

 OGRT: What do you think of the progression of skateboarding and snowboarding?